 The state of California requires 1600 clock hours for the cosmetology course.
-Students are expected to complete the course in no more than 125 percent of the program length.
-If a student is never absent, he/ she should complete the course within 46 weeks for a 5-day for a full-time student, 53 weeks for a 3-day full-time student, and 80 weeks for a part-time student.
+Students are expected to complete the course in no more than 125% of the program length.
+If a student is never absent, he/she should complete the course within 46 weeks for a 5-day for a full-time student, and 64 weeks for part-time 4-day full-time student.

 The state of California requires 1500 clock hours for the barbering course.
-Students are expected to complete the course in no more than 125 percent of the program length.
-If a student is never absent, he/she should complete the course within 43 weeks for a full-time student and 75 weeks for a part-time student.
+Students are expected to complete the course in no more than 125% of the program length.
+If a student is never absent, he/she should complete the course within 43 weeks for a full-time 5-day student and 60 weeks for a part-time 4-day student.

 The state of California requires 600 hours for the esthetics course.
-Students are expected to complete the course in no more than 125 percent of the program length.
-If a student is never absent, he/she should complete the course within 17 weeks for a full-time student and 30 weeks for part-time students.
+Students are expected to complete the course in no more than 125% of the program length.
+If a student is never absent, he/she should complete the course within 17 weeks for full-time 5-day student, 24 weeks for a part-time 5-day student, and 30 weeks for part-time 4-day student.